angelacorte/fieldVMC/README.md

 Since to run the experiments in batch mode in a normal computer may take a very long time (e.g., days), we launched the experiments on a cluster to shorten the time needed to collect the data.
-For the sake of simplicity,
-we provide the data collected in the experiments at [this link](https://figshare.com/articles/dataset/Data_for_A_Field-based_Approach_for_Runtime_Replanning_in_Swarm_Robotics_Missions_--_ACSOS_2025/29447825/2?file=55904084).

 #### Reproduce the experiments with containers (recommended)

+**Note:** This is suggested just for data analysis purposes, since the graphical interface will not appear if run on a docker container.
+The docker containers will run the experiments in batch mode to collect the data, thus it is co

 1. Install [Docker](https://www.docker.com/products/docker-desktop) and [docker-compose](https://docs.docker.com/compose/install/);
 2. Run `docker-compose up` in the root folder of the repository: this will build the Docker images and run the containers needed to run the experiments.
-3. From the `docker-compose.yml` file, you can see that eight separate containers will be created, one for each experiment, and the data will be collected in the `data` folder.
+3. From the `docker-compose.yml` file, you can see that nine separate containers will be created, one for each experiment, and the data will be collected in the `data` folder.
    Note that the `volumes` field has to be updated to match your local environment.

 #### Reproduce natively